 This level of training provides an overview of the entire Lean program.
 It has been designed specifically for executives, deans, and other high level management.
 This brief presentation describes what Lean is and how the Lean office intends to deploy Lean across campus.
 The purpose of this training is to inform on-campus leadership and encourage its support on process improvement projects across campus.

 This level of training is the first step to becoming a Clemson Lean employee.
 White Belt training introduces the basic concepts of Lean, the importance of change and improvement, and the goals of the CU-LEAN program.
 The purpose is to show all levels of employees the role they can play as a part of larger processes and to encourage them to seek out improvement possibilities continuously.
+The following must be completed in order to become white belt certified:

 This level of training introduces a more in-depth understanding of Lean tools, the DMAIC process, and how these are used.
 Purple Belts are members of project teams and have opportunities to earn awards for their efforts.
 The purpose of this training is to provide team members with the tools and knowledge they need to participate in Lean process improvement projects.